This post describes how to plan your visit to witness the Changing of the Guard at the Tomb of the Unknown in Arlington

 After another 21 seconds, the Sentinel will take 21 steps across the mat, past the Tomb.

-Once they reach the other end, they will click his heels, make a sharp 90-degree right turn to the east (again, in the direction of the Tomb), click his heels, and then wait another 21 seconds before repeating the process, only this time in the other direction.
+Once they reach the other end, they will click his heels, make a sharp 90-degree right turn to the east (again, in the direction of the Tomb).

 The number 21 is significant, as it's in honor of the 21-gun salute, the highest salute accepted in the U.S. military.